 Businesses large and small, no matter the industry, are transforming, many sending employees home to practice social distancing.
 COVID-19, otherwise known as coronavirus, has made an unexpected and immediate impact on the world.
 For real estate agents, open houses, home walk-throughs, and meetings with clients have been impacted immensely.
 In times like these, with most people at home, social media will be the leading platform for any communication.
-Staying connected to your clients, future homebuyers, and the community on these platforms is vital for agents to keep their businesses running as smoothly as possible during these unpredictable times.
+Staying connected to your clients, future homebuyers, and the community on these platforms is vital.
+Agents have to nourish their real estate business during the pandemic.

 Consider automated solutions

 Though COVID-19 has created challenges for many industries and businesses, it hasn’t taken away the ability to adapt.
 Implementing these strategies can help your real estate business stay relevant, informative, and successful.
 By making these pertinent changes now, you can ensure your success in the future.
 While you implement these new and useful strategies, don’t let your daily content flow suffer.
 By automating your posts on social media, you can save time and focus on your clients’ needs and the success of your business during a time when many are struggling.
 By providing your social sphere with ongoing updates and your newfound efforts, you can dedicate the time you need to adapt to changes in your business strategy.

 Maintain your real estate blog running

 The limited number of characters you have on social media profiles is hardly enough to share a lot of information.
 If you have more real estate tips, advice, and community news to share, update your real estate blog regularly.
 You’ll solidify your position as the go-to realtor and real estate resource in your local market.
 But, you’ll also be helping your neighbors by sharing timely, relevant information.
 Sharing the links to your blogs on social media platforms can also help you generate and nurture leads.

 Giving your VA access to create and nurture relationships through social media